Villa d'Este in Tivoli

 Ippolito II, the grandson of Pope Alexander VI and the son of the infamous Lucrezia Borgia, was gifted the Villa upon assuming the governship of Tivoli.
 Ippolito then employed Pirro Ligorio and Alberto Galvani, a noted architect and engineer, to bring the villa to glorious life.
 The garden and water features created for the villa were so revolutionary that they were copied all over Europe for the next several decades.

-Much inspiration was taken from from the nearby Villa Adriana, a retreat of the Roman Emperor Hadrian, not to mention marble and statues.
+Much inspiration was taken from the nearby Villa Adriana, a retreat of the Roman Emperor Hadrian, not to mention marble and statues.
 Ligorio, who was also responsible for the inside frescoes, also created the layouts for the now famous Villa d'Este gardens.
-Working alongside Tomasso Chiruchi in creating the fountains, Ligorio created a landscape design that impacted Europe quite significantly.
+Working alongside Tommaso Chiruchi in creating the fountains, Ligorio created a landscape design that impacted Europe quite significantly.
 Visiting the villa today one can't help but be impressed with the ingenuity and creativity of these men of the Renaissance and what they were able to create.

 In the 18th century the villa passed into the hands of the Hapsburgs through marriage and eventually fell into disuse.
 The Italian government purchased the villa at the end of World War I, restored it, and furnished it with several paintings from the Galleria Nazionale in Rome.